keiththomps/dotfiles/README.md

 Installation
 ------------
 1. Clone using `git clone https://github.com/keiththomps/dotfiles.git`
-1. Modify the dotfiles you'd like to link in _dotfile_list.rb_
+1. Modify the dotfiles you'd like to link in _dotfiles_ variable in `bootstrap.sh`
 1. Run `./bootstrap.sh`
 1. Enjoy your new fangled environment!